JimViebke/IslandMUD/readme.md

 **Leveling**
 - ...is classless, invisible, and gradient
-- Abilities improve through use and decay over time
 - Maxing a stat is a difference of x5, not x100 (new players are still crucial to the fight)

 **Features**